Skip to content

 Yes.
 There is also an online orientation available for students.
 This orientation will provide you with the information needed for first-time online learning students.
 You may complete the orientation entirely or select the areas that fit your needs.

 Yes.
-Public access computers are available in the college's computer labs or library with Internet access, word processing, and other software and computer print stations.
-ECC offers a technology loaner program, including graphing calculators, hotspots, Chromebooks, childcare grants, and other supports to help you succeed in college.
+Public computers in the college’s labs and library offer internet access, word processing, software programs, and computer print stations.
+ECC provides a technology loaner program with Chromebooks, hotspots, graphing calculators, childcare grants, and other support to help students succeed.
 If you are currently registered, you can check out Chromebooks by requesting them at the library's Circulation Desk in Building C. Don't hesitate to contact the Circulation desk at 847-214-7337 if you have any questions.

 The computers in the college's computer labs and library have free Internet access.
 To connect your computer to the internet, investigate different internet service providers (ISP).
-You may qualify for the Internet Essentials Service if you qualify for the National School Lunch Program, housing assistance, Medicaid, SNAP, SSI, Federal Pell Grant, etc.
+You may be eligible for the Internet Essentials Service if you participate in programs like the National School Lunch Program or Medicaid.
+Other qualifying programs include housing assistance, SNAP, SSI, and the Federal Pell Grant.

 Need service right now?
 Illinois state agencies released a wi-fi hotspot map to help students without internet access at home to study.